lillyflow/Mods/README.md

 [![Requires VRChatUtilityKit][VRCUKBadge]][VRCUKLink]

-A mod that let's you sort of scroll the avatar preview so you can control where it's facing
+Let's you sort of scroll the avatar preview so you can control where it's facing.

 ![GIF of the Scrolling in Action](https://i.imgur.com/D2JVwnD.mp4)